investindex/Guidelines/README.md

 &nbsp;

+## Carefully consider whether to own or rent your residence

+It is an article of faith for many people that owning a home is a pillar of long-term wealth and financial success.
+But anyone willing to do the math will find that renting is often a wise decision, regardless of whether you’re wealthy enough to buy.
+The right choice should be assessed instead of assumed.
+Slogans like “renting is throwing your money away” or “rent is paying someone else’s mortgage” reflect serious misconceptions.

+[These](https://www.youtube.com/watch?v=UuAZ4M9f_sM) [videos](https://www.youtube.com/watch?v=Uwl3-jBNEd4) from Ben Felix are great explanations that make most of the points below.
+He discusses the issue in more detail in a [podcast episode](https://www.youtube.com/watch?v=Rpm-zF9n5Bw&t=1474s).
+Keep in mind that when he mentions taxes, those are Canadian tax laws.
+When you sell a primary residence in the US, you pay tax on capital gains that exceed $250K (if you’re single) or $500K (if you’re married).

+We can consider the costs that a renter has to pay: rent, (usually) utilities, and possibly renter’s insurance for their personal property.
+Renter’s insurance is significantly less expensive than homeowner’s insurance, because it doesn’t cover the dwelling.
+One other tiny cost is that the security deposit is held by the landlord, and is not available for investment beyond the savings account it sits in.
+A homeowner also has to pay utilities, of course.
+There are several costs which homeowners have to bear that renters do not:

+* High transaction costs when moving
+* Property tax
+* Homeowner’s insurance
+* Maintenance and improvement, including surprise maintenance costs
+* Possible HOA fees
+* Possible mortgage interest
+* Idiosyncratic price risk of a single property
+* Opportunity cost of home equity
+* More cash needed on hand before the purchase (for a down payment) and after (for unexpected repairs)

+A common argument for the inherent inferiority of renting is that all the costs of ownership are implicitly passed on to the renter.
+But with a moment’s consideration, we can see that this isn’t entirely true.
+There are some costs that are very plausibly passed to the renter: property tax, insurance, HOA fees (or similar fees by another name), and maintenance costs.

+What about the high transaction costs?
+Buying or selling a home entails fees that total thousands of dollars and can reach into the low ten-thousands.
+If you sell a home when moving and buy a new one, you pay these costs twice.
+A landlord who keeps their property for long periods of time, which many do, does not pay frequent transaction costs.
+This leads to one of the chief advantages of renting, which is that a renter can move at much lower cost than an owner.

+The costs of basic maintenance can be cheaper for landlords because they have ongoing relationships with contractors and can benefit from economies of scale.
+A handyman who regularly services a large apartment building or many houses owned by a single company can potentially respond more quickly and charge less per job than someone you called to visit your house once.
+Landlords also bear the risk of unexpected, large repair costs.
+If you’re a homeowner, you’re responsible for keeping cash on hand in case of unexpected repairs, and for all the energy involved in arranging repairs (or doing them yourself).
+The need to keep more money in cash or low-risk investments lowers the expected return of a homeowner’s assets.
+This is also true in the years _preceding_ a home purchase: to preserve money for a down payment, future homeowners need to keep money in low-risk investments.

+With very small amounts of money, we can access a globally diversified portfolio of thousands of stocks or bonds by purchasing shares of a fund.
+But enormous amounts of money are required to diversify in directly owned real estate.
+This means that by purchasing a home, you’re exposing yourself to the general risk of residential real estate, as well as the idiosyncratic risks of your individual property.
+As with single stocks, it’s very hard to predict what the long-term appreciation of a single property will be.
+In the past few decades, property prices have skyrocketed in San Francisco and plummeted in Detroit.
+Can you predict which environment you’re buying a house in?
+I wouldn’t count on it.
+If housing prices in your city have appreciated rapidly in the recent past, that should provide no confidence that they will continue to do so.

+Most people don’t consider the opportunity cost of home equity.
+In fact, they think the ideal housing situation is to have a home that is completely paid off.
+From a psychological perspective, it may feel great to own a home with no debt.
+You can decide if that’s worth it to you.
+But we can illustrate why home equity has a cost.
+Let’s say we own a home worth $300K.
+We could keep the home, or we could sell it and switch to renting.
+If we sell it, we’ll pay some thousands in closing costs.
+We can then invest perhaps $280K in risky assets like a stock fund, which has much higher expected return than a house.
+By selling our house and investing in stocks while renting, we can surpass the net worth we would’ve had by keeping the house.

+This betrays many people’s intuitions about the merits of owning a home.
+It’s especially counterintuitive that a home with no mortgage has the highest opportunity cost.
+But that’s the nature of an opportunity cost: when you buy a home and lock up all that money in home equity, you sacrifice the greater potential gains from investing in assets with higher expected return.
+This is not an out-of-pocket cost that shows up on a bill, but you do pay it.
+It means that, in the long run, the net worth of a renter can easily keep up with or even exceed the net worth of a homeowner.

+There are numerous potential benefits to home ownership.
+One is that, practically, the kind of housing you want to live in may not be available to rent.
+If you’re searching in a rural area, you may have a hard time finding a three-bedroom house to rent.
+Moreover, some people love the feeling of owning their home, and the freedoms provided by not having a landlord.
+Many people would be willing to increase their housing costs in exchange for this benefit.
+But rather than acknowledge that owning a property can be more expensive than renting a similar property, people justify the costs with the idea that owning a home is a great investment.
+In my view, it’s much better to recognize that while home ownership is not guaranteed to be a great financial decision — even if you live in the same house for a long time — you may think that the freedom and stability provided by ownership are worth it.

+&nbsp;

+&nbsp;

 ## Fraud prevention

 Financial fraud is unfortunately a common occurrence.
 There are a number of simple actions and habits anyone can use to drastically lower the probability of being a victim of fraud.